 The FSB has also taken on the task of coordinating the alignment of the activities of SSBs.10

-The FSB comprises a Plenary Group, Steering Committee, standing committees, working groups, regional consultative groups, a chairperson and a Secretariat.11 The Plenary is the sole decision-making body of the FSB for all matters governed by its Charter, and comprises representatives of the members of the FSB,12 chairs of the main SSBs and committees of central bank experts, and senior representatives of the International Monetary Fund (IMF), the World Bank, the Bank for International Settlements and the OECD.
+The FSB comprises a Plenary Group, Steering Committee, standing committees, working groups, regional consultative groups, a chairperson and a Secretariat.11 The Plenary is the sole decision-making body of the FSB for all matters governed by its Charter, and comprises representatives of the members of the FSB,12 chairs of the main SSBs and committees of central bank experts, and senior representatives of the International Monetary Fund (IMF), the World Bank, the Bank for International Settlements and the Organisation for Economic Co-operation and Development.
 Decisions are taken by consensus.13 The Plenary may establish standing committees and working groups as necessary.14

 The Steering Committee of the FSB is mandated with providing operational guidance for the FSB between meetings of the Plenary.
 The duties of the Steering Committee include monitoring the progress of the FSB's work, distributing information to members of the FSB, and reviewing the policy development work of the SSBs for the Plenary to consider.15

-The Chair of the FSB is Randal Quarles, currently Vice-Chairman for Supervision at the US Federal Reserve.
+The Chair of the FSB is Randal Quarles, currently Governor and Vice-Chairman for Supervision at the US Federal Reserve.
+On 19 February 2020, Quarles published a letter setting out priorities for the Saudi Arabian Presidency of the G20:

 Peer reviews take place under a new FSB Framework for Strengthening Adherence to International Standards.
 Under this Framework, member countries of the FSB disclose their level of adherence to international financial standards; they undergo periodic, thematic and single-country peer reviews to evaluate their adherence to these standards; and the FSB identifies non-cooperative jurisdictions (especially those of systemic importance with weak adherence) and assists them with adherence.